 Giving Evidence and think-tank Charity Futures break new ground in researching what matters to charities and donors

 With Charity Futures, the new sector think tank led by Stephen Bubb, we are running a major consultation to find out the topics on which donors and charity leaders most want more research to help them in their vital work.
 We are also mapping the research about charities and philanthropy which already exists.
 The combination of these two pieces of work (understanding respectively ‘demand for’ and ‘supply of’ relevant research) will enable us to see the gaps: clearly this is essential for ensuring that charitable activity and giving can be based on sound evidence.

-Giving Evidence is running the consultation, which invites input from any charity, foundation, public or private donor in the United Kingdom.
+We have been inviting input from any charity, foundation, public or private donor in the UK.
 Through an open ‘crowd-sourcing’ process, including a series of focus groups across the country and a couple of rounds of public, open, online survey, the project invites charities, private donors and institutional funders to say where more research would be of most use.
 The project is supported by a distinguished advisory group of funders, private donors, researchers, charity leaders and umbrella bodies (listed below).

 a) a prioritised list of research questions which donors and charities have raised.
 It will be published and available to anybody, including academics, researchers, research funders, donors, charities and policy bodies interested in charities and philanthropy.

 The focus groups were by open invitation, during May and June 2018.
 They were in London, Manchester, Edinburgh, and Bradford.

 Sir Stephen Bubb, Director of Charity Futures, said: “Too often research in the charity sector is not focused on what matters to charities and donors.
 We need to remedy this.